AngleProtocol/angle-docs/concepts/standard-liquidity-providers/README.md

 One rule that can be set to incentivize SLPs to re-capitalize a pool when the overall collateral ratio of the protocol is too low is putting aside progressively part of the transaction fees that should arrive to SLPs of this pool.

-These fees will only be recovered by SLPs once the pool becomes collateralized again, and they will be distributed in a proportion that depends on the composition of the pool at the time of re-collateralization.
+These fees would only be recovered by SLPs once the pool becomes collateralized again, and they would be distributed in a proportion that depends on the composition of the pool at the time of re-collateralization.
 This means that a new SLP giving money to re-collateralize a pool may receive transaction fees for transactions that occurred before her arrival in the pool.

 ![](<../../.gitbook/assets/emoji-slp (1) (2) (1) (9).png>)